 Redlands began its Eco Journey in 2006 with the planting of a few carrots in a small tub.
 From this small seed we started looking at other ways in which Redlands could improve how we teach about living sustainably which has grown into today’s achievements.
 Eco stands for Ecology which is the study of all living things.

 To become a Green Flag school you first have to apply for and achieve bronze level, silver level and gold level certificates.
 After this you can try for Green Flag status.
 This international award is held for two years before having to re-apply.
 Once held for 10 consecutive years the school is granted permanent Green Flag status.
-In May 2017 Redlands will be applying for its 9th consecutive Green Flag award.
-We were one of the few schools to achieve their first Green Flag status so quickly after being awarded the bronze certificate.
+We currently hold the gold level status at Redlands and In May 2018 we will be applying for the permanent Green Flag award!

 To gain Green Flag status, you have to cover 9 doorways of Eco.
 These are Energy, Water, Litter, Waste (known as the 4 R’s – Recycle, Reuse, Reduce and Repair), Travel and Transport, Healthy Living, Biodiversity and Global.
 Each of these areas in turn covers a wide range of subjects.
 At Redlands we cover all of the doorways all of the time during lessons and in the many activities that our Eco Team carry out through each week.